DennisAdofo/Lampstack/README.md

   * HTTP (Port 80)
   * SSH (PORT 22)
 * Local terminal (Git bash)
+* Github for central repsoitory, version control and documentation
-# 2. Step by Step Implementation
+#  Step by Step Implementation
 # Step 1: Launch an EC2 instance
  * Log into the AWS Management console to setup the EC2 Instance
  * Search for EC2 on the search bar